 Frederick Pease Harlow – Chanteying Aboard American Ships (1962)

-A big thanks, to my mentor; teacher; and friend from the United States; Simon Spalding, for recommending and introducing me to Frederick Pease Harlow – Chanteying Aboard American Ships.
-This book is a real treasure for lovers of shanties and the times of iron people on wooden ships.
-To all who are interested in this book; I also recommend reading another Harlow’s book “The Making Of A Sailor”; both complement each other very well; the first “The Making Of A Sailor” describes works where shanties were used; the second “Chanting on American Ships”, a huge collection of them.
+For recommending and introducing me to Frederick Pease Harlow – Chanteying Aboard American Ships.
+This book is a real treasure for lovers of sea shanties and the times of ironmen on wooden ships.
+I also wish to recommend reading another Harlow book: “The Making Of A Sailor”.
+Both complement each other very well.
+The first “The Making Of A Sailor” describes works where shanties were used.
+The second “Chanting on American Ships”, is more like a collection of them.

-Finally; it is worth adding that many of the greatest shanties singers point to both Harlow’s books; as one of the main sources of their repertoire and knowledge about shanties.
-Simon Spalding talks about this book “my secret weapon”; a few shanties from this book you can find on the spectacular album “Round The Capstan”; recorded with the shanty band Cztery Refy; which together with the band Stare Dzwony are definitely the leading bands singing traditional shanties in Poland.
+Finally, it is worth adding that many of the greatest shanties singers point to both Harlow’s books.
+They are one of the main sources of their repertoire and knowledge about sea shanties.
+Simon Spalding talks about his book “My Secret Weapon”.
+A few sea shanties from this book Simon Spalding sang on the album “Round The Capstan”, recorded with the Polish shanty band Cztery Refy.
+Cztery Refy and Stare Dzwony are the leading bands singing traditional shanties in Poland.

 Do you want to be more involved?